 Spending on advertising is huge.
-One often quoted statistic by market research firm ZenithOptimedia estimates that worldwide spending on advertising exceeds (US) $400 billion.
+By some estimates, the worldwide spending on advertising exceeds (US) 500 billion.
 This level of spending supports thousands of companies and millions of jobs.
 In fact, in many countries most media outlets, such as television, radio and newspapers, would not be in business without revenue generated through the sale of advertising.

 While worldwide advertising is an important contributor to economic growth, individual marketing organizations differ on the role advertising plays.
 For some organizations little advertising may be done, instead promotional money is spent on other promotion options such a personal selling through a sales team.
 For some smaller companies advertising may consist of occasional advertisement and on a very small scale, such as placing small ads in the classified section of a local newspaper.